Somewhere Over the Rainbow: Blue and Green Autonomy Deals for Government

 Last May, AUVSI rolled out its Green UAS program to open the door for companies that had been unable to get into DIU’s Blue UAS program.

-Michael Robbins, acting AUVSI co-president said, “We saw other federal agencies, commercial entities, state and local governments all wanting to buy Blue UAS drones.
+Michael Robbins, AUVSI president and CEO said, “We saw other federal agencies, commercial entities, state and local governments all wanting to buy Blue UAS drones.
 But Blue was always intended to be a much narrower DOD program.
 DIU was not funded to take on the larger demand signal of vetting drones and components.
 So, we worked very closely with DIU to take what they had built with Blue and bring it into the commercial realm, while still offering anybody who goes through Green the opportunity to become Blue.”

 The Green UAS program mirrors Blue requirements and includes additional components to enable it to withstand changes in the evolving threat environment.
 Green vetting includes a supply chain risk management review as well as a cyber penetration test.
 Any company, including OEMs originating outside the U.S. and non-members, can apply to participate.